Key Stage 1

 As part of Learning To Learn, the children have enjoyed story-telling and drama workshops, exploring expectations in listening, participation and working in small groups.

-Our main topic this term is Toy Story where the children will be finding out about toys old and new.
-We will develop their historical understanding of the changes in toys over time by setting up our own Lyndhurst Toy Museum!
-(If any parents/grandparents have any old toys that we could exhibit then please let us know!)
+Our main topic this term is Toy Story where the children are finding out about toys old and new.
+We will develop their historical understanding of the changes in toys over time and we set up our own Lyndhurst Toy Museum!
+Many parents, Grandparents and staff kindly lent us their old toys to exhibit in the museum.

-We are also fortunate enough to be having a visit from BAFTA wining author and illustrator Jane Hissey later in the term!
-She writes the Old Bear series of stories, with a range of lovable toy characters and will be bringing in the actual toys that she uses for her illustrations and sharing her story writing secrets with the children.
+We were also fortunate enough to have a visit from BAFTA wining author and illustrator Jane Hissey this term!
+She writes the Old Bear series of stories, with a range of lovable toy characters and brought in the actual toys that she uses for her illustrations and shared her story writing secrets with the children.